Mortality Forecasting under Climate Risk: A Stochastic Approach with Distributed Lag Non-Linear Models: Conclusion

 \section{Conclusion}

-This paper introduces novel single- and multi-population stochastic mortality models, the DLNM--LC model and DLNM--LL model, which integrate a DLNM into stochastic models to isolate and quantify climate-driven mortality risks.
+This paper introduces novel single- and multi-population mortality forecasting models, the DLNM--LC model and DLNM--LL model, which integrate a DLNM into stochastic models to forecast long-term mortality levels under different climate scenarios.
 These models are applied to weekly mortality data from Athens, Lisbon, and Rome for the period 2015--2019.
-We compare the estimated time-varying factors in the stochastic mortality components with those from the baseline Lee--Carter and Li--Lee models.
-Next, we examine the climate-driven mortality components using DLNM, which reveals a clear U-shaped relationship between climate-related mortality risk and UTCI, confirming that the model effectively separates climate-driven risks from the inherent mortality risks.
-Finally, we implement an expanding window cross-validation exercise and find that both proposed models demonstrate superior forecasting performance.
-Furthermore, based on the fitted models, we conduct scenario-based mortality forecasts for the period 2031--2045 under two extreme climate pathways, namely RCP2.6 and RCP8.5.
-The results suggest that overall mortality could at first decrease under RCP8.5 due to warmer winter conditions, but is expected to increase as extreme heat events become more intense over time.
+We compare the estimated time-varying factors in the stochastic mortality components with those from the Lee--Carter and Li--Lee models.
+Next, we examine the climate-driven mortality components using DLNM, which reveals a clear U-shaped relationship between climate-related mortality risk and UTCI.
+Furthermore, we implement an expanding-window cross-validation exercise and find that both proposed models provide strong forecasting performance over short-term forecasting horizons.
+Finally, based on the fitted models, we conduct scenario-based mortality forecasts for the period 2031--2045 under RCP2.6 and RCP8.5.
+The results suggest that overall mortality could initially decrease under RCP8.5 due to warmer winter conditions, but may increase as extreme heat events become more intense over time.

 The proposed modeling framework can be easily adapted to different applications by adjusting the stochastic mortality components and the DLNM components.
-First, various stochastic mortality models can be incorporated, such as the Cairns--Blake--Dowd type models \citep{cairns2006two}.
-Second, different climate indices can be considered as exogenous variables in the DLNM component, such as air pollutants.
-In this study, the DLNM components are estimated separately for a small number of age groups and regions.
 Future research could explore pooling data across finer age groups and more geographical locations to improve estimation accuracy, although this would depend on the availability of such detailed data.
+The long-term mortality projections in this research are included as an illustrative application of the proposed method and should not be taken as more than very tentative evidence for future mortality, given the short data sets and that evaluation is only conducted for short-term forecasts.
+When longer data series become publicly available, future studies can provide a more thorough validation of long-term projections.